The Squirrels (TV series)

 The Squirrels is a British television sitcom created by Eric Chappell.
-It was produced by ATV for the ITV and broadcast from 1974 to 1977 running for 3 series and 28 episodes.
+It was produced by ATV for ITV and broadcast from 8 July 1974 to 10 February 1977 running for 3 series and 28 episodes.
 Chappell later created the Yorkshire Television sitcoms Rising Damp, among other series.

 Plot and background

 The theme was office politics in the accounts department of a fictitious TV rental company.
 Little work was seen to be done as the staff were usually skiving or engaging in office romances.
 Bernard Hepton played Mr Fletcher, the authoritarian boss who also saw himself as a 'ladies man' and Ken Jones played Rex, an unassertive subordinate.

 Phil Redmond, the creator of the soap opera Brookside, was also a writer for the series.
 The scripts written by Eric Chappell formed the basis of a remake, Fiddlers Three, broadcast in 1991.